DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-25 Narrative Meeting Notes.md

 - We can have some unique tasks that don't really do much, but give the illusion of having more depth.

+# Level Design Stuff

+### Better Progression into More Distressed Environments

-American McGee's Alice
+- American McGee's Alice
-Alice Madness
+- Alice Madness